Putting safety first

 Policies & Practices

 Safety is at the absolute forefront of our operation at Govilon.
 We've kept an exemplary safety record for the past 45 years, which we continue to uphold through our stringent Safety Procedures.
-The Centre has a current Adventure Activities License (AALS) and is subject to the National Guidelines for Outdoor Education.
+The Centre holds a Adventure Activities License (AALA), Learning Outside the Classroom accreditation and AAIAC Adventuremark status.
 We also comply with the Health & Safety at Work Act of 1974 and associated regulations.

 Our Instructional Staff are qualified and highly experienced individuals.
 They all hold relevant National Governing Body qualifications (NGB's), current First Aid certificates and Disclosure Barring Service checks (DBS).